07740 877 544 firstname.lastname@example.org

 Almost all of Brian’s work in the late eighties and early nineties was hand lettering in Dundee and the surrounding areas.
 Mainly on commercial vehicles, shop fascias and painted plywood signs.

 Working from home until 1990, he then relocated to workshop premises.
-The building was on an old farm on the edge of the city at Drumsturdy Road.
+The building was on an old farm on Drumsturdy Road, at the edge of the city.

 Around that time, the sign industry was changing.
 Computer aided signmaking was taking over and hand lettering was considered dated.
 Competition was increasing and clients expected quicker turnaround for less.